 Moreover, Coca-Cola has elected not to patent its process.
 This is because, to receive a patent for the process, the business would need to disclose the method and formula by which Coca-Cola is made.
 Instead, the company has decided to protect its competitive advantage by holding the recipe as a trade secret which, as mentioned above, can (theoretically) be kept secret forever.

 Your businesses should make sure that it knows what potential trade secrets, know-how, and other confidential information it possesses.
 Once identified, this information can be adequately protected and successfully exploited by issuing licenses and collecting royalties and licensing fees from others who wish to use this information.

 Furthermore, whether you will treat an idea, a process, or other valuable information as confidential information, know-how, or a trade secret; or pursue other forms of IP rights for its protection, you must make this choice early on, so that you don’t lose the ability to obtain other forms IP protection.

 An experienced, intellectual property attorney can assist you in making these critical decisions.
-Call Moose and Goose in Canada at 647.812.5412, or visit our contact page to book an initial consultation.
+Call MAG Trademarks in Canada at 647.812.5412, or visit our contact page to book an initial consultation.
 We can review your circumstances and assist you with keeping your most valuable information confidential.